 He was profiled in many sports stories, and there was a lot of conversation.
 I thought I could let it go until I read this Sports Illustrated story on Saturday talking about the reaction to the New York Times story the previous weekend, which I also found insulting to Serena, and this guy’s Twitter link was there.

-I decided to check it out and was first stunned that he still had it live (since a lot of these people who say stupid things usually delete their accounts; he must think he’s Donald Trump) and that not only was he still backing up his words but he had some supporters.
+I decided to check it out and was first stunned that he still had it live (since a lot of these people who say stupid things usually delete their accounts; he must think he’s the Orange Man who must not be named) and that not only was he still backing up his words but he had some supporters.

 Frankly, that didn’t sit well with me; nope, not at all.
 I thought about it for maybe half an hour, then decided to engage him.
 However, I didn’t want to be another person calling him an idiot; after all, when you start with name calling there’s nowhere else to go but down.
 Instead, I decided to call him out on his ethics; thus, I started with this Twitter post: